ho3einmolavi/Quarkino/README.md

     - `paymentGateway`: The selected payment gateway (melat, saman).

   - **Response**: The API provides a response indicating whether the payment process was successful or not.
+  - **Authorization**: To use the API, users must provide a Bearer token for authorization.
+They can copy one of the user's ObjectId and use it as a Bearer token when making requests to the API.

 ## Predefined Data